ClementTsang/bottom/README.md

 #### CPU

-- `/` to allow for enabling/disabling showing certain cores with `Space`.
+- `/` to allow for enabling/disabling showing certain cores on the chart with `Space`.

 #### Processes

-- `dd` to kill the selected process
+- `dd` to kill the selected process.

 - `c` to sort by CPU usage.
 Sorts in descending order by default.
 Press again to reverse sorting order.